Dccs-team/DCCS_BOMBER/README.md

 <img title="DCCS logo" alt="mursalin" src="https://i.postimg.cc/6phrjDzK/IMG-20230411-WA0002.jpg" height="200" width="200">
 </a>
 </p>

- DCCS BOMBER Is An Application Thats Can Send Random Sms To Victims Mobile Number. <br>You Can Use This App To Prank With Your Friends.<br>DCCS BOMBER Is Fully Free Application That's Work On Bangladesh Only. <br>Other Countries Wait Untile We Release The [0.3] Alpha Update.
+DCCS BOMBER Is An Application Thats Can Send Random Sms To Victims Mobile Number. <br> You Can Use This App To Prank With Your Friends. <br> DCCS BOMBER Is Fully Free Application That's Work On Bangladesh Only. <br> Other Countries Wait Untile We Release The [2.0] Alpha Update.

  </p>
-<b><u>Disclaimer:</u></b> This Is A "SMS & CALL BOMBER" For Prank With Your Friends.<b><br> <\> IF YOU USE THIS APP IN UNETHICAL WAY TEAM DCCS WILL NEVER RESPONSIBLE FOR ANY OF PROBLEMS! </b>
+<b><u>Disclaimer:</u></b> This Is A "SMS & CALL BOMBER" For Prank With Your Friends.<b> <br> <\> IF YOU USE THIS APP IN UNETHICAL WAY TEAM DCCS WILL NEVER RESPONSIBLE FOR ANY OF PROBLEMS! </b>
 </p>
 <p>
-<b>Srortly About Project</b>
+<b> Srortly About Project </b>
 In This Project We Used Our Group Of Developers Lead By Md Saimun & Mursalin Ahamed
-<br>We specialize in creating innovative apps .
+<br> We specialize in creating innovative apps .
-<br>Every Team Members Are Important For Us!
+ <br> Every Team Members Are Important For Us!
 We Have Lot's Off Expert Developers.
-<br>We are really thankful to all the members of Team DCCS . <br>Their love and support have always inspired us to do great things.
+ <br> We are really thankful to all the members of Team DCCS . <br> Their love and support have always inspired us to do great things.
 Thanks again, dear brothers!
 <br><br>
  Click Below To Join Our Public Chat Group To Get Notified